 Tom is the Vice President, General Manager and CFO of DNASTAR, Inc., where he has been employed since 2004.
 Tom has overall day-to-day responsibility for the business operations, finance, sales and marketing.
 Tom also serves as Chief Financial Officer for Scarab Genomics LLC, a company affiliated through common ownership with DNASTAR.
 Tom has 35 years of business experience, including 19 years working in senior management positions with biotech companies.
 Tom is a Certified Public Accountant.

+Frank is the Treasurer of the WCCN Board of Directors.
 As President of Madison Development Corp, Frank directed all business lending, business assistance, real estate development and housing management programs, providing service to over 400 small businesses with financing and/or financial management assistance.
 He also serves on the City of Madison Economic Development Committee, and Board of Directors of Independent Living Inc., a Dane County provider of housing and services for the elderly.
 Formerly served on the Boards of a local employment & training organization and a technology business incubator.
 Frank received his B.A. from The Ohio State University and received his M.A. and post graduate study in Public Administration at the University of Texas.

 Jordan van Rijn